Scheduled flight from Germany to Keflavik

 Relaxation at sea

-Iceland’s east coast (Seydisfjordur, Bakkagerdi )
+East coast of Iceland (Seydisfjordur, Bakkagerdi )

-The contrasts of the main island will never cease to amaze as you start to explore.
 Marvel at Seydisfjordur, located at the end of a fjord surrounded by snow-capped peaks.
 The historic wooden buildings will provide great photo opportunities as you take a walk.
 The flourishing plant variety in the Vestdalur Valley* is an enchanting sight.
 Iceland’s magical side as the “island of mythical creatures and trolls” is revealed in Bakkagerdi.
 Legend has it that the queen of the elves reigns over Borgarfjordhur and the bird-inhabited cliffs where countless puffins learn to fly.

 Reykjavik/Iceland, arrival 7.00 hrs